15 The Best Durable & Washable Area Rug for Living Room High-Traffic Zones

 Perfect for standard living rooms (12×12 feet or larger) and dining rooms seating six people.

-For this one, use the “front legs on” rule!
+For the 8×10 rug size, follow the “front legs on” rule!

-The front legs of your furniture rest on the rug while the back legs sit on the floor.
+The front legs rule says that the front legs of your furniture, like a sofa or accent chairs, rest on the rug, while the back legs sit on the floor.

-For dining rooms, ensure at least 24 inches of rug extends beyond the table edge on all sides so chairs remain on the rug when pulled out.
+In instances of dining rooms, ensure you extend at least 24 inches of rug beyond the table edge on all sides so chairs remain on the rug when pulled out.

 The 9×12 and Larger: The “All-In” Anchor